bekzankenzebek99-hue/audio_task/README.md

 You can also generate background music for videos, podcasts, and social media.
 AI makes content creation faster, easier, and more creative.
 Let’s start learning and building with AI today!"

+# Voice Cloning Script Prompt

+Voice Style:
+Natural, friendly, neutral accent
+Emotion: Calm and confident

+Script:
+"Hello!
+This is a demo of voice cloning using artificial intelligence.
+With just a short voice sample, AI can recreate a natural-sounding voice.
+This technology is useful for videos, audiobooks, and virtual assistants.
+Welcome to the future of digital voice!"